Skip to contents

 Points and tracks on basemap

-Basemap with bathymetry data
+Using bathymetry data

+Here, we use a raster file with bathymetry to construct a basemap.
 Bathymetry data can be found in the “Birds, fish ’n chips” SharePoint folder: Documents/data/GIS/rasters/.
 To run the script set the file path (fp) to the local copy of the folder on your computer.
 The data can also be downloaded from the Waddenregister.

 # additional packages